cyh5272/avm/README.md

 The testing basics are covered in the [testing section](#testing-the-avm-codec) above.

-In addition to the local tests, many more (e.g. asan, tsan, valgrind) will run through Jenkins instances upon upload to gerrit.
+In addition to the local tests, many more tests and/or configurations will run through Gitlab CI.

 ## Support {#support}